-Guest Posting in 2021: Amplify Brand First, Build Links Second
+Guest Posting In 2023: 15 Tips To Increase Your Brand Awareness

 Experts are often approached for opinions about newsworthy items.

 Don’t deny those opportunities, but remember that guest posting is different.
+You aren’t necessarily going for a big splash, but longevity.

 Create content that will have the same relevancy 10 years from now as it does today.

-That may be challenging for ever-changing industries such as technology, but try to create as much evergreen content as possible.
+That may be challenging for ever-changing industries such as technology – but try to create as much evergreen content as possible.

 Because I mostly write about creating content and productivity, much of my content can remain evergreen.

-My personal rule of thumb is to aim for guest post content that is 90% evergreen and 10% newsworthy or trending.
+My personal rule is to aim for guest post content that is 90% evergreen and 10% newsworthy or trending.

 3. Target Relevant, Strong Websites

 Many SEO professionals focus on the domain authority (DA) of a website.
 But that single element doesn’t tell the entire story of a website’s strength.

-You’ll still see a lot of websites with higher DAs but thin copy.
+You’ll still see a lot of websites with higher DAs but thin web page copy.
 These may be loaded with external links that are irrelevant to the core focus of the website.

 Mistaking a high DA for a good, relevant website can derail your guest posting efforts.